 Lotion bars are basically lotion in a more solid form.
 When cool, it keeps its form, but when you rub it over your warm skin it melts just enough to soak in and nourish event the toughest cracks.
-When you combine beeswax with a few other high-quality skin care products you wouldn't believe the power it has to heal!
-We make our beeswax furniture polish with shea butter, coconut oil, and vitamin E - plus a little dash of honey.
+When you combine beeswax with a few other high-quality skin care products you wouldn’t believe the power it has to heal!
+We make our beeswax lotion bars with shea butter, coconut oil, and vitamin E – plus a little dash of honey.
 You can also add a scent like vanilla or lavender to personalize your lotion bars.
 Many recipes are available online; click here to see our recipe for Honey Almond Lotion Bars.

 3. Beeswax Lip Balm

 The healing qualities of beeswax can also be utilized for dry, chapped lips.
 A beeswax lip balm combines beeswax with a complementary oil – such as olive or coconut.
 The combination creates a smooth and shiny product that can compete with anything you could buy at the store.
 Lip balms can be poured into tubes or metal tins, depending on the finished look you prefer.
 This is a great project to do with kids, as you can add flavors to make it fun (just be sure you look for food-save and/or flavors that are approved for skin care).
 Our recipe for honey lip balm adds the healing power of honey plus a subtle honey flavor.